franjfgcarmo/AngularExamples/README.md

-# Poisson: some example with Angular and p5
+# SuperheroicCoding: Some examples with Angular+ and other Frameworks

+Just some cool example for topics that I am interested in.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.